+Since the fair value of investments categorised within Level 1 or Level 2 of the fair value hierarchy reflect market observable prices or inputs, they are inherently less subjective and their valuation less uncertain than those investments categorised within Level 3 of the fair value hierarchy.
 The NZ Super Fund's investments categorised within Level 3 of the fair value hierarchy predominantly consist of private equity investments held directly or via investment funds; unconsolidated subsidiaries and other externally managed investment vehicles.
-Whilst the determination of fair value in relation to these investments is subject to careful consideration and consultation with a range of reliable and independent sources, the volatility in market conditions may result in certain valuation inputs being less reliable e.g. where fair value is determined using valuation models based on the price of recent and comparable transactions.
-The Board and management will continue to monitor and evaluate the appropriateness of specific valuation techniques and the judgements and estimates used when determining the fair value of these assets to assess whether material adjustments might be required to their carrying value.
+Whilst the determination of fair value in relation to these investments is subject to careful consideration and consultation with a range of reliable and independent sources, investment in these assets are inherently subjective and exposed to valuation uncertainty as a result of rising interest rates, inflationary pressures, increased geopolitical tension, global supply issues and climate-related risks.
+The Board and management continue to monitor and evaluate the appropriateness of specific valuation techniques and the judgements and estimates used when determining the fair value of these assets to assess whether material adjustments might be required to their carrying value.